 Please consider other treatments for injuries or infections in these areas.

-Finally, never purchase essential oils from any brand you do not know or trust.
-You need to be confident that the oil is exactly what it says on the label: a pure plant extract, from that specific plant, food grade if that is what you ordered.
-Do not buy obscure
+You need to be confident that the oil you purchase is exactly what it says on the label: a pure plant extract, from that specific plant, food-grade if that is what you ordered.

 What About You?